See update for March 14, 2021, at end of post.

 It motivated me to dredge up my old research journal entry on my analysis of the second amendment which, to say the least, is not the one that presently prevails, especially in Pennsylvania.
 When I go into the raw text of my old Drupal database dump, I don’t know the date the entry was created, nor do I know the original title.
-But in this case, I see there’s an update.
+But in this case, I see there’s an update, which I’ve moved to the end of the post.
 The entry, as resurrected, follows.

 In the wake of yet another mass shooting, I will here run where angels fear to tread, into an analysis of the wording of the second amendment.
 First, the text itself: